 If you know me in real life or have been following me for awhile now, you know how much I love my fried chicken.
 Korean fried chicken, Louisiana fried chicken, you name it — I’ll eat it.

-My go-to spot for Korean Fried Chicken (KFC) had always been Seoul Fried Chicken‘s cilantro lime lunch box for $13.25 (remember when it was just $11?!).
+My go-to spot for Korean Fried Chicken (KFC) had always been Seoul Fried Chicken‘s cilantro lime lunch box for $11.
 I decided to give Coco’s another chance as it was opened in the Northside and I didn’t feel like driving down to Whyte Ave.

 Coco promises to serve high quality chicken everyday.
 The chicken is promised to be free range with no hormones injected or MSG used, and fried with 100% canola oil.